ashayp22/Recogg/IoT/README.md

 ### Final Steps

 Finally, connect the API to the IoT device.
-Modify the following line in **pyface.py**.
+Modify the line 123 in **pyface.py** by setting the url to the endpoint for the API Post Request for Comparing Faces.

 ```
+url = ""
 ```

 Once you are done with this, run the python script **pyface.py** using Python 3.6.
 The IoT device should now be working.